Blog post

 Here's where to look for unfiltered UK audience perception:

-• Google Reviews: especially for businesses with a local or physical presence.
+• Google Reviews: especially valuable for businesses with a local or physical presence.

-• Reddit UK communities (r/AskUK, r/UKPersonalFinance, and niche subreddits relevant to your category): search your competitors by name.
+• Reddit UK communities (r/AskUK, r/UKPersonalFinance, and niche subreddits relevant to your category), search for your competitors by name.
 Reddit surfaces the kind of candid, unfiltered opinions you won't find on curated review platforms.

-A practical tip: Copy and paste recurring phrases from reviews into a document.
+A practical tip: copy and paste recurring phrases from reviews into a document.
 Don't paraphrase; use the exact language customers use.
-This becomes the basics for your own messaging.
+This becomes the basis for your own messaging.
 If UK users consistently complain that a competitor is "hard to get hold of when something goes wrong," you already know one thing your brand should lead with: accessibility and responsiveness.

 This is where qualitative insight beats spreadsheet data every time.
 Numbers tell you what is happening.
 Customer language tells you why, and what to say differently.